127th Command and Control Squadron: BRAC 2005

-In its 2005 BRAC Recommendations, DoD recommended to realign McConnell Air National Guard (ANG) Base by relocating the 184th Air Refueling Wing (ANG) nine KC-135R aircraft to the 190th Air Refueling Wing at Forbes Field AGS, which would retire its eight assigned KC-135E aircraft.
-The 184th Air Refueling Wing 's operations and maintenance manpower would transfer with the aircraft to Forbes.
+In its 2005 BRAC Recommendations, DoD recommended realigning McConnell by relocating the squadron's nine KC-135R aircraft to the 190th Air Refueling Wing at Forbes Air National Guard Base, which would retire its KC-135E aircraft.
+The 184th Wing's operations and maintenance manpower would transfer with the aircraft to Forbes.
 Realigning ANG KC-135R aircraft from McConnell to Forbes would replace the 190th's aging, higher maintenance KC-135E aircraft with newer models while retaining the experienced personnel from one of the highest-ranking reserve component tanker bases.

-In June 2007, the 190 ARW gained custody of all KC-135R aircraft from the 184th ARW.
-This action consolidated all of the Kansas ANG's KC-135R assets into a single wing located at Forbes Field.
-In April 2008, the 184th Air Refueling Wing was designated the 184th Intelligence Wing making it the first Intelligence Wing in the Air National Guard.
-With the loss of the flying mission the "Flying Jayhawks" are now the "Fighting Jayhawks".
+In June 2007, the 190th gained all KC-135R aircraft from the 184th.
+This action consolidated all of the Kansas ANG's KC-135R assets into a single wing located at Forbes.
+In April 2008, the 127th Squadron was designated the 184th Intelligence Squadron With the loss of the flying mission the "Flying Jayhawks" are now the "Fighting Jayhawks".
+The squadron was inactivated in 2014.